WebPredict/angular-2-interview-questions/README.md

 A: Ahead of time compilation.

+**What is Reactive programming and how does it relate to Angular?**

+A: It's an "asynchronous programming paradigm concerned with data streams and the propagation of change."

 **What are some differences between Angular 2 and 4?**

-A: Improvements in AOT; allowing else clause in ngIf, few other things...
+A: Improvements in AOT, allowing the "else" clause in ngIf, support for TypeScript 2.1, breaking out the animations package...

 **What are some security related features built in to the Angular framework?**